 You shouldn’t call the IRS for tax advice.
 The IRS can help you resolve tax issues (responding to a tax notice) but their customer service representatives are not trained to provide tax advice and help you understand how to report one thing or another.
 If you have any questions about a particular tax matter, you should research the answer on the IRS website, which is extremely helpful, or retain the services of a tax professional.
 You may receive erroneous information from the IRS customer service representative and relying on it can result in penalties and additional taxes.

 When you move to the USA, you are likely to have a lot of tax questions.
 There is a lot of “information” online about taxes, but some of it misleading, incomplete or even flat out wrong.
 Falling for these tax myths can be very costly.
 Whenever you research a tax matter, pay attention to the sources!
 Messaging boards and online discussions can be dangerous.
 What are good sources of US tax information?

 Reach out to email@example.com with any questions.

-Jeffrey Haindl and Marina Hernandez are Investment Advisor Representatives with Dynamic Wealth Advisors dba Swiss American Wealth Advisors.
+Marina Hernandez is an Investment Advisor Representative with Dynamic Wealth Advisors dba Swiss American Wealth Advisors.
 All investment advisory services are offered through Dynamic Wealth Advisors.
-Marina Hernandez also offers tax preparation services under MHTax, this is considered an outside business activities from Dynamic Wealth Advisors and is separate and apart from Ms. Hernandez’s activities as an investment advisor representative of Dynamic Wealth Advisors.
+Marina Hernandez also offers tax preparation services under MHTax.
+This is considered an outside business activity from Dynamic Wealth Advisors and is separate from Ms. Hernandez’s activities as an investment advisor representative of Dynamic Wealth Advisors.